-I am a retired Anglican Priest, living in the small parish of Amberley, near Stroud.
+I am a retired Anglican Priest, living in the small parish of Minchinhampton, near Stroud.

-I am divorced, but have six married children and nine grandchildren.
+I am divorced, but have six married children and ten grandchildren.
 I began life as a Roman Catholic but brought my family up within the village church that happened to be Anglican.

 During the second half of my life I was introduced to contemplative prayer and a call to work with the children of my church - and this led to ordination in 2001.

 I was trained in the work of Spiritual Direction on the Gloucester Course.
 I look forward to having a more contemplative life-style, between course days and times spent in hospice chaplaincy.

 I work part time as a GP in the Forest of Dean.
 I am married to Ian, also a GP, and we have 5 children.

 I was trained in spiritual direction on a course in Wiltshire which is very similar to that run in Gloucestershire.

 My enthusiasm for this ministry arises from my experience of its influence on my own spiritual life.
 Being a member of the tutor team at Nympsfield is both a surprise and a very great privilege.

 I am a practising Roman Catholic with a ‘liberal’ view and an ecumenical approach to faith in all its guises.
 Contemplative practice has become a vital part of my life in recent years.

 What a delight and special privilege it is for me to join the tutor team for the Gloucestershire Course in Spiritual Direction.